Shohei Ohtani met Los Angeles manager Dave Roberts at Dodger Stadium – KION546

 NASHVILLE, Tenn.
 (AP) — Shohei Ohtani met with the Los Angeles Dodgers a few days ago at Dodger Stadium, manager Dave Roberts revealed Tuesday at the winter meetings.

-Ohtani, a unique two-way star, is expected to command a record contract of $500 million-plus on the free agent market.
+Ohtani, a unique two-way star, is expected to command a record contract of $500 million-plus on the free agent market coming off his second AL MVP award in three seasons.

 “He has a very good poker face,” Roberts said.